 Donore Credit Union

-The first credit union in Ireland to reach their sixtieth anniversary, Donore Credit Union are neighbours of Griffith College's main Dublin campus, and the College is happy and proud to be one of their partners.
-In 2018, this partnership led to the creation of the Brendan Lynch Scholarship, named for the former Lord Mayor of Dublin and honorary director of Donore Credit Union.
+The first credit union in Ireland to reach their sixtieth anniversary, Donore Credit Union are neighbours of Griffith College's main Dublin campus, and the College is happy and proud to be one of its partners.
+In 2018, this partnership led to the creation of the Brendan Lynch Scholarship, named after the former Lord Mayor of Dublin and honorary director of Donore Credit Union.
 The scholarship of €3000 is intended to fund the studies of a Griffith College student who is also a member of Donore Credit Union.

 Griffith Halls of Residence Donations